Data-to-Insight-Center/Data-MatchMaker/README.md

 Use matchmaker - Command Line Interface
 -----------------
-Documentation on Command line executin of the Matchmaker is available at https://github.com/Data-to-Insight-Center/SA-Matchmaker/tree/master/samples.
+Documentation on command line executin of the Matchmaker is available at https://github.com/Data-to-Insight-Center/SA-Matchmaker/tree/master/samples.

 Use matchmaker - Web UI
 -----------------
-1) Configure and install Matchmaker as a web application
+1) Configure and install Matchmaker as a web application by following the above steps.

 2) Web UI of the Matchmaker is available at http://&lt;host&gt;:&lt;port&gt;/mm/crud-table.html.
 There you can view the rules, edit rules and send requests with Research Object profiles to get matched repositories.